enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 In the case that you reboot over to the physical host and things such as the Out-of-Band console or remote access over the internet are not working, you can go back to the VM environment to troubleshoot.

-To do so, set the instance to always PXE boot by going to the "Actions" button on the top right and click "Set to always pxe boot".
-Click Actions again and click Reboot.
+To do so, set the instance to always PXE boot by going to the "Server Actions" button on the top right and click "Set to always pxe boot".
+Click Server Actions again and click Reboot.

 ![always-pxe-boot](/images/always-pxe-boot.png)